Everything You Need To Know For Your Police Interview

 • Release you pending further investigation and potentially summons you to Court in the future.

-• Release you with a notice to appear in court within 14 days.
+• Charge you with a notice to appear in court on a future date.

 • Charge you, but release you on bail to appear in Court.